Shaping boundaries to control and transport topological defects in colloidal nematic liquid crystals

-In recent years, significant progress has been made in controlling TDs through anchoring manipulation in molecular liquid crystals~\cite{Shin2018}.
-In these systems, simply altering the surface chemistry and composition allows for a fine control of anchoring conditions~\cite{Uline2010,Bryan-Brown1999,patel1993continuous,drawhorn1995anchoring}.
+In recent years, significant progress has been made in controlling TDs via anchoring manipulation in molecular liquid crystals~\cite{Shin2018}.
+In these systems, altering the surface chemistry and composition allows for a fine control of anchoring conditions~\cite{Uline2010,Bryan-Brown1999,patel1993continuous,drawhorn1995anchoring}.
 However, much less has been achieved for larger-sized colloidal particles, where due to entropic arguments, planar anchoring is generally favored in the vicinity of flat and structured walls~\cite{van2000orientational,harnau2004colloidal,dijkstra2001wetting,lewis2014colloidal}.
-Recently, compelling evidence has been put forward that purely geometric control of boundaries in confined colloidal liquid crystals can be leveraged to drive the anchoring state and, consequently, the resulting defect structures.
-Specifically, in 2D smectics of colloidal hard rods confined within elliptical boundaries, the local radius of curvature, $R_{\text{curv}}$, determines the anchoring type.
-A robust transition from homeotropic to planar anchoring occurs at a \emph{critical} value of curvature that is approximately twice the length of the colloidal particles~\cite{jull2023curvature}.
+The anchoring direction can be controlled using grooved surfaces~\cite{Kim2016,Berreman1972}, however this preserves the planar anchoring and so achieving homeotropic anchoring of colloidal particles remains elusive, despite its fundamental importance~\cite{Babakhanova2019}.
+Recently, compelling evidence has been put forward that purely geometric control of boundaries in confined colloidal liquid crystals can steer the anchoring state and, consequently, the resulting defect structures~\cite{Kim2013}.
+Specifically, in 2D smectics of colloidal hard rods confined within elliptical cavities, the local radius of curvature determines the anchoring type.
+A transition from homeotropic to planar anchoring occurs at a \emph{critical} curvature that is approximately twice the length of the colloidal particles~\cite{jull2023curvature}.
 While these findings demonstrate how boundary curvature controls the alignment of anisotropic colloidal particles near curved regions, the influence of overall confinement anisotropy remains unclear, as does the applicability of these principles to geometries beyond simple elliptical shapes.